samizdatco/skia-canvas/README.md

 ##### METHODS

 #### `close()`
 Removes the window from the screen permanently.
-The `Window` object will continue to exist and its canvas can still be used to export images to file, be inserted into other windows, etc.
+References to the `Window` object will remain valid however, and its canvas can still be used to export images to file, be inserted into other windows, etc.

 #### `on()` / `off()` / `once()`
 The `Window` object is an [Event Emitter][event_emitter] subclass and supports all the standard methods for adding and removing event listeners.
 The supported events are mostly consistent with browser-based DOM events, but include some non-standard additions (⚡) specific to Skia Canvas: